 Another option is to take a water taxi to Yelapa from Boca De Tomatlan.

 Yelapa is a quiet fishing village in Banderas Bay.
-This pueblo is one of the most popular day trips from Puerto Vallarta.
 Since you can get to Yelapa only by boat, many travelers come here on a tour.

 Snorkeling, diving, and relaxing on the beach are some of the most popular things to do in Yelapa.
 The area boasts a wide golden-sand beach with a small lagoon on one side and a lush mountain on the other side.